Islandora/documentation/docs/user-documentation/content-types.md

 To create your own custom content type from scratch, please refer to [this guide](https://www.drupal.org/docs/8/administering-drupal-8-site/managing-content-0/create-a-custom-content-type) on Drupal.org.

-Your custom content types can contain whatever fields you like, but there are two mandatory fields that all Islandora content types should contain:
+Your custom content types can contain whatever fields you like, but there are two important fields that all Islandora content types should contain:

 1. In order for a custom content type to be considered an Islandora Object, it needs to have the field "Member of" ('field_member_of').
 This allows it to be included in contexts that have the "Node is an Islandora node" condition.
 Nodes that have this field will automatically be synced to Fedora and indexed by the triple store if you are using the context provided by the Islandora Starter Site.
 Having this field present in your content type also gives you tabs for adding children and media when viewing an item of that content type.

-2. The other mandatory field is "Model" ('field_model').
+2. A useful field is "Model" ('field_model').
 This is used in several of the contexts that the Islandora Starter Site provides.
-This field determines how Islandora objects are displayed, and how media derivatives are created.
+Out of the box, this field determines how Islandora objects are displayed, and how media derivatives are created.
+These behaviours can be customized to depend on other criteria, if desired.

+### Configure media to have the new content type as a target

+Each media type contains a field called "Media of"  (`field_media_of`) which allows a media to point to its parent node.
+This field is configured out of the box to only allow "Repository Item".
+If you want your new content type to be able to have media, configure each Media Type that you want available so that "Media of" (also) allows your new content type.

 ## Updating and creating an RDF Mapping